 A day at the beach… a wonderful way to create our very best holiday memories.
-Sépaq proposes a number of magnificent beaches located along the most beautiful waterways of Québec.
+Sépaq proposes a number of magnificent beaches located along the most beautiful waterways of Québec and where swimming is supervised.
 Perfect places for picnics and relaxation where you can usually rent boats.
 Are you ready for swimming, games, and sand castles?

-You have the choice of eight supervised beaches, all of them renowned for their atmosphere and activities.
-You’ll find these charming stretches of sand at Frontenac, Oka, Pointe-Taillon, Mont-Orford, Mont-Tremblant and Yamaska national parks, as well as at Centre touristique du Lac-Simon and Duchesnay.
+You have the choice of seven supervised beaches, all of them renowned for their atmosphere and activities.
+You’ll find these charming stretches of sand at Frontenac, Oka, Mont-Orford and Yamaska national parks, as well as at Centre touristique du Lac-Simon and Duchesnay.

 Important!
 A parking fee applies in Mont-Orford, Oka, and Yamaska national parks when the beaches are supervised.
-The parking fee for beach access must be purchased online and guarantees access to the beach.
+It is strongly recommended that you purchase your parking fee for beach access online in order to guarantee access to the beach.
 It can be purchased up to 30 days before a visit.

 - Bathing area supervised by our lifeguard teams

 - Boating equipment available for rent

 - Children’s playground *

 - Charcoal barbecues *

 From $913 /car wherever beach parking charges apply

 Taxes not included.
 National park entry fees not included.